 More than half way through the expected time frame for the work only a half dozen projects are underway.

 Funding, politics and economic interests have held back progress toward restoring more water flow through the system.

 Florida Senate President Joe Negron hopes to change that this year.
-He wants lawmakers to approve spending about $100 million a year over the next 20 years to buy land and build a reservoir to store water south of Lake Okeechobee.
+He wants lawmakers to approve spending $750 million to buy land and build a reservoir to store water south of Lake Okeechobee.
 That southern storage is in the original Everglades plan, but planning is scheduled to begin in 2021.

 That runs contrary to what Negron hopes to do with his legislation.

 "I keep hearing people talking about doing something in 2021 or 2025.
 That's not acceptable to me," he said before the legislative session began.
 "We're not just going to study things and wait and expect people to endure this havoc wreaked upon their communities."

 The havoc Negron is talking about was toxic green algae.
 It formed last summer on the east coast of Florida when the freshwater of Lake Okeechobee poured out through the St. Lucie Canal in an effort to bring down the lake’s water level.
 The polluted water flowed through the canal fueling an algae bloom fouling waterways and beaches.